-1.5 Location Quotients and Sectoral Strengths
+1.5 Location quotients and sectoral

 Table 2 presents a disaggregation of the economy by sector, showing the Hartlepool economy relative to the national economy, in terms of employment location quotient2 and relative productivity.
 The table permits an analysis of whether there are structural problems (local focus in low productivity sectors) or productivity problems (indigenous firms are less productive).
 The table is rank ordered by employment.